-Services for community worship are held in the chapel at least once a month during the traditional schedule of weekly classes and at least once during intensive and weekend courses.
-The directors of seminary worship plan these services in consultation with the chaplain and the seminary's worship committee.
+Services for community worship are held in the chapel on Tuesdays during the traditional schedule of weekly classes and at least once during intensive and weekend courses.
+The Interim Dean in consultation with the Worship Committee plans these services.
 Its mission statement is: "The Phillips community in worship bears witness to the Holy, affirms human dignity and experience, embraces the arts, learns the way of Jesus, acts with God to transform the world, and celebrates shalom together."
 Every effort is made to arrange for a variety of worship experiences from diverse liturgical traditions.
 Communion is celebrated periodically; and an offering, which goes to the student emergency fund, is occasionally received.
 Faculty members and guest preachers are often invited to participate.
 Worship resources are available to online and on-campus students on the seminary's website.